redpesk-samples/signal-composer-plugins-demo-n2k/docs/demo-n2k/demo-n2k.md

 If it is not already done, [boot]({% chapter_link quickstart.boot-a-redpesk-image %}) your board with the latest redpesk image.
 Then do not forget to add your project package repository list as mentioned in the [package manager section](#package-manager) of this tutorial.

-Refresh your package manager metadata:
+First connect to the board, for example over ssh using `ssh root@<ip_board>` command and refresh your package manager metadata:

 ```bash
 dnf update --refresh